gohugoio/hugo/README.md

     Go expects all of your libraries to be found in`$GOPATH`.

+You can also find a [detailed guide](https://www.gohugo.io/tutorials/how-to-contribute-to-hugo/) in our documentation.

 ### Build and Install the Binaries from Source (Advanced Install)

 Add Hugo and its package dependencies to your go `src` directory.